tlranda/8420-FP/README.md

 ## Summary Evaluations:

 * The pretrained Google BERT L model (used as a baseline) receives a SacreBLEU score of 19.75294850048873.
-* The basic transformer model (without pretrained embeddings) receives a peak SacreBLEU score of <tbd>.
+* The basic transformer model (without pretrained embeddings) receives a peak SacreBLEU score of 0.001334493082716761.
-* The basic transformer model with BERT pretrained embeddings recevies a peak SacreBLEU score of <tbd>.
+* The basic transformer model with BERT pretrained embeddings recevies a peak SacreBLEU score of 0.001279603793868831.

 ## Roadmap:
 1. Setup